Sarmad426/Tech-Concepts/Cloud-Native/Docker/Readme.md

 ### 9. `docker inspect container-name`

 - **Description**: Inspects the container

+### 10. `docker logs server-name`

+- **Description**: Gives logs of the container running server provided
+- `-d` flag on `docker run` frees the terminal which means you can't see any logs in terminal.
+- Run `docker logs container-name -f` to follow up.
+It will continuously give logs.
+- It is the name which is set by the `--name` flag

 These are just a few of the many commands available in Docker.
 For a complete list of commands and options, refer to the [Docker documentation](https://docs.docker.com/).